Freshwater-class ferry: New ferries announced

 After a change of government at the 1976 election, the new Labor government's Transport Minister Peter Cox announced that tenders would be called for the construction of a new "super ferry" in line with the results of the engineering study, to carry up to 1,200 passengers at speeds of 18 knots.

 On 9 January 1978, the traditional three-ship Manly Ferry timetable was reintroduced.
-The service was operated with the Baragoola (1922), North Head (1913) and either the Lady Wakehurst or Lady Northcott.
+The service was operated with Baragoola (1922), North Head (1913) and either Lady Wakehurst or Lady Northcott.
 However, the modified Lady-class ships were not good substitutes for the two older vessels, as the newer Lady ferries were too small and too slow for the Manly service.
-Particularly the Lady-class ships were barely able to keep to the published timetable in peak hours.
+Particularly, the Lady-class ships were barely able to keep to the published timetable in peak hours.
 Following the return of the Labor Government at the State Election on 7 October 1978, the Labor Party's Alan Stewart became the Member for Manly.
 This provided a fresh political impetus for the State Labor administration to order the new Manly ferries.

 Steelwork for Freshwater was laid down at the State Dockyard on 31 October 1980.
 Strike actions delayed completion until June 1982.
 The ferry terminals at Circular Quay and Manly were substantially modified to accommodate the larger ferries, including the installation of wide height-adjustable two-level hydraulic ramps.
 Additionally a new bus-interchange was built in the wharf forecourt at Manly.